PB Jam Thumbprint Cookies

 This post may contain affiliate links.
 Please read our disclosure policy.

-If you love all things PB&J, you are going to adore these thumbprint cookies!
+If you love all things PB&J, you are going to love these peanut butter thumbprint cookies!
 Delicious peanut butter cookies are filled with strawberry jam for one tasty bite!
-This is one cookie recipe that needs to be on your Christmas baking list!
+This is one thumbprint cookie recipe that needs to be on your Christmas baking list!

 Plate of the peanut butter jam thumbprint cookies